 It is in these very rice paddies and at buffalo arenas where we will be able to photograph

-farmers, their families, including their children, all who know that certain mushrooms they are arware
+farmers, their families, including their children, Friends of mine, all who know that certain mushrooms they are arware

 of are common within their environments and that such mushrooms are special and sold for tourist consumption.

 In a good way, this means they do not poison anyone with bad shrooms because they only know that Psilocybe cubensis is the mushroom they recognize and do not poison anyone.
 However, that being said, the fact of the matter is that some do get sick from nasty rotted old shrooms infested at times from the fruit fly larvae in older deteriorating specimens they collect and throw in with the healthy ones.

 |This next image is a photograph of the Chinese Mushrooms of Immortality known by the Japanese people as Reeshi mushrooms.
 Here they are grown at the agricultural center.
 This special visit as noted above is arranged for my guests by my colleague from Chulalongkorn University in Bangkok.
 Annually, during the times I visited each year, I was preparing for publication, several shroom articles in conjucntion with the University.|

-|We will also view the Golden Buddha at Wat Keo (5 1/2 tons solid gold, very awesome to view).
+|In Bangkok we were pleased to visit the Golden Buddha at Wat Keo (5 1/2 tons solid gold, very awesome to view).
 This image of the Sacred Lord Buddha was accidentally discovered circa the early 1950's when a crane broke and the plaster chipped off of this enormous and somewhat heavy sculpture that was being lifted from the earth after its accidental discovery.
 Gold was discovered under the plaster and the statue was eventually cleaned up and transported to Bangkok.|

-|My excursion also includes a fer hours visit at the world most famous weekend market in Bangkok (more than 8,000 booths of everything you ever imagened you might want to buy), and the day and night market of Banlumphu (European District) it can me coler at times.
+|My excursions sometimes included a fer hours visit at the world most famous weekend market in Bangkok (more than 8,000 booths of everything you ever imagened you might want to buy), However, at the day and night market of Banlumphu (European District) it can me coler at times.
 Sadly, the big weekend market is so hot that one may only hang there for a few hours before heat exhaustion and lack of oxygen sets in.
 In addition to the itinarary of the excursion, I also leave time open for the participants to visit other museums and ancient ruins not noted in the advertisments I used to interest those who joined me in these intrepid ventures.
-We may also spend a few hours in the lab and at the herbarium of Chulalongkorn University with my Thai friend and colleague, Dr. Prakitsin Sihanonth who might be able to arrange for us a one day mushroom foray around the Muslim region of Bangkok since the Muslims own most of the cattle (wua) in and around Bangkok or a private visit to the Suphanburi Kwai Farm (buffalo house) a few hours drive from north from Bangkok where we can foray to collect fresh specimens of Copelandia cyanescens.|
+We may also spend a few hours in the lab and at the herbarium of Chulalongkorn University with my Thai friend and colleague, Dr. Prakitsin Sihanonth who might be able to arrange for us a one day mushroom foray around the Muslim region of Bangkok since the Muslims own most of the cattle (wua) in and around Bangkok.
+Or as noted above, a private visit to the Suphanburi Kwai Farm (buffalo house) a few hours drive north of Bangkok where we can foray to collect fresh specimens of Copelandia cyanescens.|

-We would normally spend our first night at a hotel on Sukumvit Road in Bangkok.
-And then move for two days to a dump room in the European District of Banlumpho on Khosan Road.
-Better than the one Leonardo diCaprio stayed at in the film, The Beach.
+Our first night is s[pent in a hotel on Sukumvit Road in Bangkok.
+Then move for two days to a dump room in the European District of Banlumphu on Khosan Road.
+Better than the one Leonardo diCaprio stayed at in the film, "The Beach."
 I then make sure all of our travel arrangements, visas and reserved resort hotel bookings are in proper order.
-As noted, the first 3-4 days in Bangkok can be hected if the heat is extreme.
+As noted in the itinary, the first 3-4 days in Bangkok can be hected, especially if the heat is extreme.
 Once we were settled in at a hotel, we were able to freshen up and spend the evening and following morning with a chance to relax and get to know each other.

 On the following morning, I arrange our transportation to Muang Boran, Samutprakarn, Cambodia and Koh Samui (See Page 2 of Exotic Forays for information pertaining to the Cambodian adventure).
 This morning is usually open to freshen up and adjust to the jet lag and heat of the city.
 Massage services of ancient Thai massage are usually available at all hotels and at the MBK mall and at hundreds of locations around the area of Siam Center.
 The ancient art of Thai Massage is not included in the tour, but a 1 hour massage may cost from as low as $1.00 dollar U.S. to $2.50 dollars US and upwards.